bvavala/hyperledger-labs.github.io/labs/lfdt/one-attestation-api.md

 # Scope of Lab
 The scope of the lab is to provide tools and support for hardware/software attestations.
 Contributions from the community will help support additional attestation mechanisms and TEEs.
-Initially, we anticipate to integrate this tool in two Hyperledger projects: Fabric Private Chaincode and Private Data Objects.
+Initially, we anticipate to integrate this tool with: Fabric Private Chaincode and Private Data Objects.

 # Initial Committers
 - https://github.com/bvavala